csu-hci-projects/CS465_AnnamG_MickelsonC_PharazynJ/README.md

 - ○ Prototype not fully polished yet (missing final polish and UX adjustments)
 - ✗ Subjects have not been run yet
 - ○ LaTeX paper is in progress
-- ○ Progress and code discussion videos are being recorded
+- ✓ Progress and code discussion videos are recorded

 ## Team Contributions